Jimbly/dcjam2024/Jimb-TODO.md

 * tooltip on Sanity and XP displays, explaining mechanics
 * scroll area for combat log when needed
 * change wander to only wander between 2 spaces, start and random neighbor, then can enable on all
-* darken read notes on the minimap
-* animate monsters
-* shake things when people get hit
-* long-press on ability is not focusing and showing preview
-  * also, make sure it all works well with controller
 * scrolling starfield
-* physopolis cat
 * in forest: put axe on ground on other side of blocker

 Post-game fixes / polish